saeid-p/container-notes/README.md

    - `docker stats --all` shows a running list of containers.
 - [`docker create`](https://docs.docker.com/engine/reference/commandline/create) creates a container but does not start it.
 - [`docker run`](https://docs.docker.com/engine/reference/commandline/run) creates and starts a container in one operation.
-  - Normally if you run a container without options it will start and stop immediately.
+  - Normally, if you run a container without options, it will start and stop immediately.
   - If you want to keep it running, you can run `docker run -it container_id --name friendly-name`
     - `-i` will keep the STDIN open even if not attached.
     - `-t` will allocate a command line session (pseudo-TTY).